 Expanded Learning Opportunities (ELO) include afterschool, summer, and Out of School Time (OST) programs.
 They provide students the opportunity to explore new ideas, build new skills, find new talents, and experience success.
 Learn More

 Family League is the largest sponsor of the afterschool meals program in Baltimore City.
 To make sure children and youth receive nourishing meals each day, Family League focuses its nutrition work on reaching them wherever they are: at home, in school, after school and during the summer.
 Learn More

-In March of 2012, Mayor Rawlings-Blake convened the Baltimore Partnership to End Childhood Hunger to increase participation in federal nutrition assistance programs, and decrease childhood hunger in Baltimore City.
+In March of 2012, City leaders convened the Baltimore Partnership to End Childhood Hunger to increase participation in federal nutrition assistance programs and decrease childhood hunger in Baltimore City.
 Modeled after the Partnership to End Childhood Hunger in Maryland, the Baltimore Partnership seeks to engage state and local agencies as well as community leaders, elected officials and other nonprofit organizations in concerted strategies to eradicate childhood hunger.
 The Partnership is housed at Family League of Baltimore's headquarters.
 Learn More

 The Baltimore School Climate Collaborative is comprised of over 60 organizations working together to advocate for effective policies and promote the use of best practices, so that students attend every day and graduate prepared for college and career.
 Learn More

 Family League is building a new and improved system for collecting, analyzing, and managing data across several major initiatives, including Community Schools, Out-of-School-Time programs, and others.
 Learn More